matej-marcisovsky/express-image-placeholder/README.md

 # express-image-placeholder

-Express router-level middleware for delivering simple test images.
+Express middleware for delivering simple test images.
 Only dependencies are `canvas` and `express`.

 ## Usage

 Only required attributes are `height` and `width`.
-The ayre part of the route.
+The are part of the route.

 `<your path>/:width(\d+)x:height(\d+)`